breqdev/breq.dev/src/projects/cards.md

 The service will render an HTML template with the user-provided parameters.
 Then, if an image file is requested, it will use [pyppeteer](https://github.com/pyppeteer/pyppeteer) to take a screenshot of the HTML template using Chrome.

 It's also possible to "freeze" a card, preserving its screenshot on the server and returning a permanent link/URL to the card.
 This avoids having to use pyppeteer for every request for the card.
-To generate the card IDs, I'm using another service I made, <Link to="/projects/snowflake">Snowflake</Link>.
+To generate the card IDs, I'm using another service I made, [Snowflake](/projects/snowflake).

 # Results